zopefoundation/zc.relationship/src/zc/relationship/README.txt

 - 'load' the token resolver, a callable taking (token, index, cache) to return the object which the token represents; and

-- 'btree', the btree module to use to store and process the tokens.
+- 'btree', the btree module to use to store and process the tokens, such as BTrees.OOBTree.

 If you provide a custom 'dump' you will almost certainly need to provide a custom 'load'; and if your tokens are not integers then you will need to